 The night sky in the city of Detroit is far different from the night sky in the state of Nebraska.

 The child of the plains will likely have a wonderful view of the universe on clear evenings.
 He will wonder, and dream, and imagine.
 He will think about his place in the cosmos.
 He will ponder both philosophical and spiritual questions about the Almighty Creator.
 His ability to see the night sky in its nearly-complete wondrous glory will provide him with opportunities to become a sound and thoughtful adult.

-Of course, the city and country skies will never be the same, but the tragedy of light pollution is that so much of it could be mitigated with a trifle of thought, planning, and effort by all.
+Of course, the city and country skies will never be the same, but the tragedy of light pollution is that so much of it could be mitigated with cognizant planning and effort by all.
 We are all victims of this least-understood form of pollution.
-Not only is it aesthetically uninteresting, it is bad for your health, and both we and all our living ecosystems depend on the quality of a proper night just as much as the radiance of the Sun at day.
+Contrary to photographs taken from orbit, it is aesthetically uninteresting.
+While scientists are just beginning to document light pollution’s adverse effects, both we and all our living ecosystems depend on the quality of a proper night just as much as the radiance of the Sun at day.